themeda-devs/themeda-preproc/README.md

 * Rain, Tmax: Just a direct transformation to chiplets, with a conversion to 16-bit floating-point values.
 * Elevation: Just a direct transformation to chiplets, with a conversion to 16-bit floating-point values.
 * Fire scar early, fire scar late: Just a direct transformation to chiplets.
+* Soil: Just a direct transformation to chiplets, with a conversion to 16-bit floating-point values.

 An example execution:
 ```bash